renatomateusx/login-rxswift-delegate/README.md

 # Attention

-don't forgot to open the InstaFeatures.xcworkspace file after you give the pod install if needed. use login: renatomateusx@gmail.com and password: password
+Don't forgot to open the InstaFeatures.xcworkspace file after you give the pod install if needed.

+I didn't worried about the view and reusable views.
+I just wanted to show how rxswift and delegate works

+Use login: renatomateusx@gmail.com and password: password or use another password or login to get error.

 # Preview RxSwift